Nice to Virtually Meet You!

 Fast forward again and it’s January of 2020.
 After working remotely and strengthening my ankle for eight months, I moved out of my apartment, donated and sold everything I didn’t need, temporarily moved back in with my parents to save money and ride out the winter in Florida and planned an epic trip across the U.S. and Canada that was set to begin March 28th.

-Anyway, while I await the journey of a lifetime, here are a few interesting facts about me.
+Anyway, while I’m on the road creating content, here are a few interesting facts about me:

 • I have a bachelor’s degree in journalism from the University of Central Florida

-• My first jobs out of college were as a journalist for the PGA Tour and Golfweek magazine
+• My first jobs out of college were as a journalist for Golfweek magazine and the PGA Tour

-• I sold my soul and became a corporate copywriter in 2017 (best decision of my life)
+• I sold my soul to corporate America to become a copywriter in 2017 (best decision of my life)

 • Eating mac and cheese, fried chicken and brownie batter makes me happy